 Dr. Catherine Sarisky, Chemistry

 Dr. Catherine Sarisky earned a B. A. in chemistry from New College of Florida and a M. S. and Ph.
 D. in chemistry from the California Institute of Technology, where she worked on protein structure and design with Dr. Stephen Mayo.
-Her current research interests focus on the biosynthesis of purine molecules, especially in archaea.
+Her current research interests focus on the biosynthesis of purine molecules in archaea and in disease-causing microorganisms.

 Dr. William "Skip" Brenzovich, Chemistry

 From plastics to drugs to food additives, chemical synthesis permeates our lives.
 However, the process of making and designing new molecules leads to the production of large amounts of waste materials.
 Using the tenets of "Green Chemistry", our lab is investigating the use of solid-phase catalysts to reexplore reactions in an effort to reduce both costs and waste.
 During the project, students will learn the process of chemical synthesis while exploring the creation of new and interesting molecules that are potential starting materials for the synthesis of pharmaceutical agents.

 Dr. Skip Brenzovich joined the faculty at Roanoke College in 2011.
 He received his B.S. in chemistry from the College of William and Mary and his Ph.D. in organic chemistry from the Scripps Research Institute in La Jolla, CA. Dr. Brenzovich then completed a post-doctoral fellowship at the University of California, Berkeley, designing new reactions involving gold.
 Dr. Brenzovich's research interests focus on the interplay of the organic and biological molecules and metals, both inside and out of the reaction flask.

 Investigations of Antibiotic Resistance in the Bacterium that Causes Tuberculosis